Jobs at Curtin Singapore

 Undertake additional responsibilities as required and directed by the PVC and President.

-3. Reporting, Committees, and Support
+3. Reporting, committees, and support:

 The Director of Research reports to the PVC and President of Curtin Singapore for the responsibilities of this role.
 Teaching and research workloads for this role are set by the relevant Head of School.